 Upon the partner’s return, the couple seemed to see one another with fresh eyes.

 Their sex life saw a spike and they reported feeling a renewed fondness for one

 another.
 Each of them made efforts to do what the other wanted, and they renewed

 their fitness commitment together.
 For a brief spell I thought they might choose to

 But this high vibration quieted down after about six weeks.
 Thoughts of separation

 returned and they began moving around each other like ghosts.
 The couple sat down

-one Friday night and decided together to end the relationship.
+one Friday night and decided together to officially break up.
 Not because anyone

 did anything wrong and not because they didn’t love each other.
 Rather, they chose